 }

-// and returns the element was already there if one exists
+// and returns the element that was already there if one exists

 pub fn insert(&self, key: K, value: V) -> Option<V> {